yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 Write sufficient tests to ensure that your Stack, Queue, Depth-first Search, and Breadth-first Search work correctly. **(15 points)**

-We Provide three unit test cases (`StackTest.swift`, `QueueTest.swift` and `GraphTest.swift`) for your testing purpose and you should not modify it unless specified.
+We provide three unit test cases (`StackTest.swift`, `QueueTest.swift` and `GraphTest.swift`) for your testing purpose and you should modify them wherever necessary.

 We also provide three respective plist and expect files which are used to test in three unit test cases.